Skip to content

 The Bingham Fellows serve as examples of social entrepreneurship in the region.
 Social entrepreneurs are people or organizations that have both a vision and the ability to assemble the resources required to implement that vision to address obvious social needs.

-For 20 years Bingham Fellows projects, including the homebuilding efforts in downtown Louisville and the building of a new community center, have demonstrated both imagination and practical gathering of critical resources that are needed to effect social change.
+For over 35 years Bingham Fellows projects, including the homebuilding efforts in downtown Louisville and the building of a new community center, have demonstrated both imagination and practical gathering of critical resources that are needed to effect social change.

 Key Accomplishments of Past Bingham Fellows Classes